What is a Will?

 When a writing a will, you should define your family members.
 For example, if you are married and have children of your own and your spouse has children, the document should say who they are.
 You want to make sure there is absolute clarity as to who you are referring to if you say “spouse” or “children”.
 Failing to do so can create some ambiguity in the will.

 Defining who your family is especially true if you are cutting a child or other relative out.
 You want to expressly note that you are disinheriting or excluding that family member at the outset.
-Be careful though as in Tennessee you cannot cut prevent spouses from inheriting.
+Be careful though as in both Tennessee and Kentucky you cannot prevent spouses from inheriting.

 Direct Your Executor to Pay Debts and Expenses